 An overview and status of the validations associated with the product (e.g., process validation, packaging validation, analytical method validation) (including any revalidations that may have taken place during the review period) should be provided.

-If a problem with a product's validation status is identified during APQR, it should be documented and addressed in the Conclusions and Recommendations section of the <.
+If a problem with a product's validation status is identified during APQR, it should be documented and addressed in the Conclusions and Recommendations section of the APQR Report.

 Quality agreements